 If you’re unfamiliar, Don Draper is the closest thing to a superhero we marketers have.

-He is the creative director of a fictional ad agency in the series Mad Men, a show based on the New York advertising scene in the 1960s, (AKA the era where a man was more likely to land on the moon than talk about his feelings.)
+He is the creative director of Sterling Cooper, a fictional advertising agency in the series Mad Men, a show based on the New York Madison Avenue advertising scene in the 1960s, (AKA the era where a man was more likely to land on the moon than talk about his feelings.)

-Suave, eloquent, and debonair, Draper is known for his intensely captivating marketing pitches.
+Suave, daring, and debonair, Draper is known for his intensely captivating marketing pitches.

 He’s creative, intelligent, and eternally intriguing – the absolute personification of an advertising genius.

 And believe me when I tell you: there’s not a single marketing professional that doesn’t want to be him.

 Unfortunately, there’s not much most of us can do to become Don Draper this late in life.